AbsaOSS/spot/README.md

 Spot is a set of tools for monitoring and performance tuning of [Spark](https://github.com/apache/spark) applications.
 The main idea is to continuously apply statistical analysis on repeating (production) runs of the same applications.
 This enables comparison of target metrics (e.g. time, cluster load, cloud cost) between different code versions and configurations.
-Furthermore, ML models and optimization techniques can be applied to configure new application runs automatically.
+Furthermore, ML models and optimization techniques can be applied to configure new application runs automatically [Future].

 One of the primary use cases considered is ETL (Extract Transform Load) in batch mode.
 [Enceladus](https://github.com/AbsaOSS/enceladus) is an example of one such projects.
 Such an application runs repeatedly